-Description: The Retiree Health Insurance Trust Fund is used to account for revenues and expenditures associated with the Retiree Health Insurance program.

-- Funding Source: Sources for this fund are collected from the City of Gainesville, as a percent of active employee payroll, and from retirees who participate in the City's Retiree Health Program through deduction from retirees' monthly pension payment.
-Other sources are received from investment income from investments held in an investment firm. - Legal Basis: The Retiree Health Issuance Program was established by Ordinance No. 4066, adopted on March 27, 1995.
+Description: The Retiree Health Insurance Trust Fund is used to account for revenues and expenditures payroll, and from retirees who participate in the City's Retiree Health Program through deduction from retirees' monthly pension payment.
+Other sources are received from investment income from investments held in an investment firm.